meltano/meltano/docs/src/docs/command-line-interface.md

 Meltano provides a command line interface (CLI) that makes it easy to manage your [project](/docs/project.html), [plugins](/docs/plugin-management.html), and [EL(T) pipelines](/docs/integration.html).
 To quickly find the `meltano` subcommand you're looking for, use the Table of Contents in the sidebar.
+For a better understanding of command line documentation syntax, the [docopt](http://docopt.org/) standard is useful.

 ## `add`